-Under the Curtin Fieldwork Education Policy and Procedures, if a student is terminated by the School or terminates themselves from their placement, they will be deemed as failing the unit.
+Under the Curtin Fieldwork Education Policy and Procedures, if a student's placement is terminated by the School or terminates themselves from their placement, they may be deemed as failing the unit.
+Results will be managed in accordance with the ASPM.

-Please note in some circumstances, a student may receive a fail result for the professional experience placement without an At Risk process being evoked and/or undertaken.
+Please note in some circumstances, a student may receive a fail result for the Professional Experience placement without an At Risk process being evoked and/or undertaken.

-'At-Risk' Record - Part A
+'At Risk' Record - Part A

-Pre-servi ce Teacher: Student ID:
+Pre-service Teacher: Student ID:

 School:

-Mentor To eacher:
+Mentor T eacher:

-Superviso or: Professional Studies Uni t Code:
+Supervisor:Professional Studies Unit Code:

-Mentor To eacher Details Key Reason s for At Risk Status
+Mentor T eacher Details Key Reason s for At Risk Status

-(These ele ements are considered deve elopmental goals):
+(These e lements are considered dev elopmental goals):

 1

-achieving nent Strategy: List strategie the above developmental o goals

-Goals Developmental Strategy Key Support Person

-1.

-2.

-3.

-4.

-5.

-areas note At-Risk Re Mentor To ed above.
-After 5 days, the ecord. eacher Signature: mentor teacher and superv ture:

-Pre-Servi ce Teacher Signature: Dat e:

-he Pre-Service Teacher. ne Professional Experience e Office and provide a hard
+- ment Strategy: List strategi g the above developmental es to be used to support the pre-service teacher in goals Goals Developmental Strategy Key Support Person 1.
+2. 3.
+4. 5.
+A review of the above will occur on o or after Mentor T eacher Signature: Supervisor Signature: Pre-Serv ice Teacher Signature: Date: end a copy of this form to t the Pre-Service Teacher. he Professional Experience Office and provide a Email: pr ofessional.experience@curtin.edu.au

-'At-Risk' Record - Part B
+'At Risk' Record - Part B

-Pre-servi ce Teacher: Studer Student ID:
+Pre-servi ce Teacher: Student ID:

 School:

 Mentor T eacher:

-Supervis or: Profession nal Studies Unit Co ode:
+Supervis or:Professional Stud dies Unit Code:

-Goals Developm nental Strategy Significant Impr ovement
+Goals Developmental Strategy Significant t Improvement

-1. Yes No
+1. Yes No No

-2. Yes No
+2. Yes No No

-3. Yes No
+3. Yes No No

-4. Yes No
+4. Yes No No

-5. Yes No
+5. Yes No No

-Service Teans ncher is permitted to co priate): ontinue in this plac cement under the f ollowing
+-Service Teacher is permitted to continuens (if appropriate): e in this placement under the following

-Mentor T eacher Sigr nature: Supervisor Sigr nature: - - -
+eacher Signature:Sup

-Pre-Servi ce Teacher Signature: Date ·
+Pre-Servi ice Teacher Signature: Date:

-of this form to the Propice Teacher. fessional Experienc ce Office and provi ide a hard
+end a copy of this form to the Profession the Pre-Service Teacher. nal Experience Office and provide a

-Email: Hum-ed-c ouaprac@curtin.edu .au
+Email: professional.exp perience@curtin.edu.au